Recruiting At-Risk Youth to Contractor Supplies Distribution: Franklinton Rising

 Guest Blog by NetPlus Alliance Distributor, Jay Amstutz, Ohio Power Tool via coptool.com

-Over the past 20 years the Skilled Trades have become less and less pursued as a career path for many high schoolers who look at college as the only next step.
+Over the past 20 years the Skilled Trades, including industrial and contractor supplies distribution, have become less and less pursued as a career path for many high schoolers who look at college as the only next step.
 The result has been a serious gap in the labor pool coming from the next generation for these well-paying jobs.
-Check out this Forbes Article for an interesting history of how/why Vocational Training has disappeared from high schools and why we need to bring them back.
+A recent Forbes article presented an interesting history of how/why Vocational Training has disappeared from high schools and why we need to bring them back.
 Quick numbers from article: 68% teens start college, 40% of those never complete a degree and 33% of those that get a degree never use them.
 That means less than 1/3 of high school students actually go to college and get jobs in field they studied.
 Meanwhile the country has a massive shortage of skilled carpenters, electricians, plumbers, etc most with a starting salaries (after apprenticeships) higher than your average college graduates.

 This is the unfortunate situation for students lucky enough where college (and the high costs associated) is an option.
 For many youth however college was just never looked at as an option for financial, academic and other factors.
 Many in this situation have not had mentors to teach them anything about basic handyman or mechanic skills and with no way to get started, Skill Trades are unfortunately not really considered as an option either.
 Franklinton Rising is a new program which looks to bridge that gap and provide At-Risk Youth an opportunity that we think makes a lot of sense.